Alliance Of Four Major Qatari Companies Signs Strategic Agreement With Chinese Automotive Giant Chery

 The alliance includes:

-Chery Automobile was represented at the signing by Tim Zhang, General Manager – Middle East.
+Chery Automobile was represented at the signing by Mr. Tim Zhang, General Manager – Middle East.

 The agreement was signed in the presence of senior leadership from both sides.